 U.S. Beef Gains Expanded Access to Thailand

-In early April 2017, bone-in and boneless beef from cattle of any age became eligible for Thailand, as long as the slaughter date is on or after April 1, 2017.
+Bone-in and boneless beef from cattle of any age is now eligible for Thailand, as long as the slaughter date is on or after April 1, 2017.
 For product derived from cattle slaughtered on or after this date, all USDA Agricultural Marketing Service (AMS) Export Verification (EV) Program requirements have been removed.
-More details are available in this USMEF member news article.
-UPDATE: On June 6, the list of beef items eligible for Thailand was expanded to include fresh/frozen tongue, cheek meat, oxtails, tendons, hanging tenders, inside skirts and outside skirts.
-UPDATE: Although still a small market, 2017 exports to Thailand increased 50 percent year-over-year to 643 metric tons, while export value climbed 46 percent to $4.3 million.

 “Thailand enforced its boneless conditions with exceptional rigor,” explained Joel Haggard, USMEF senior vice president for the Asia Pacific.
 “We can remember entire shipments of premium items being rejected based on the finding of a single millimeter-long chip.
 That’s hopefully behind us now, with the new rules allowing boneless and bone-in cuts.
 Although it is likely to remain a relatively small market for U.S. beef, more exporters will now be interested in serving Thailand, where there are a number of foodservice and retail operations that want to feature American beef.”

 Exporters should note that beef offal and offal products remain ineligible for Thailand, and USMEF is seeking clarification on which items (for example, skirts and diaphragms) will be classified as offal by Thailand’s Department of Livestock Development.
 We are also seeking clarification on the eligibility of processed beef products.
 For more information, please email Travis Arp or call 303-226-7309.